voidKandy/zortfolio/blog/tour_pt1.md

             run.setEnvironmentVariable(key, value);
     }
 }

 ```
-So the function is pretty simple; It takes a `Run` step (which is basically just a binary that will be built), looks for a `.env` file, if it finds one it parses it and sets environment variables specifically for that `Run` step.
-This way the environment variables in the `.env` file will be accessible to the program run by that `Run` step just like they would be if any other `.env` library was used.
+The function is pretty simple: given a `Run` step, it checks for an `.env` file.
+If one exists, it parses the file and sets environment variables specifically for that `Run` step.
+This way the environment variables can be accessed by the executed program exactly as they would be if any other `.env` library was used.
 ### Blog post metadata
 Notice the section at the top of this page that tells you when this post was last edited?
 That was trickier to implement than you would think.
-It's easy enough to embed that information in my local environment, but when I ship the source code of this website to a docker container to be run in a server I'm renting, all of the source code gets copied, and the last modified time of all files gets set to the time that they were copied.
-If I hadn't implemented this step, every blog post would have the same last modified time.
+It's easy enough to access that information in my local environment, but this website is hosted remotely.
+That requires that I copy the source code of this website into a docker container.
+When the files are copied the last modified time of the copies is simply the time that they were copied.
+If I hadn't implemented this step, every blog post would always have the same last modified time.
  Basically, I've written an executable that reads the `blogs` directory and creates a `JSON` map of all the blog posts and their *true* last updated time.
 Then, when I parse through my blog posts to actually present them I reference the generated `JSON` file to get the true last updated time, rather than the blog post's file's last updated time.
 This executable is run everytime I make a git commit that includes changes to the blog directory.
 That way, I don't have to remember to actually run the executable.
 ### The code
 ```zig
 pub fn main() !void {